1000oaks/1000oaks.github.io/thoughts/idea.md

 layout: home
 ---

+Dec 24, 2023

+- Two days of the crazy trip could come to an end finally with bonus.
+Hope I can complete PA3 Pt.3 before the night class on next Monday.

 Dec 19, 2023

 - Too many restrictions on the design of generative aritificial intelligence system would definitely result in making useless garbage.